Frequently Asked Questions

 Yes, same day appointments are available.

-Please use this form to make an appointment.
+For new patients, please use this secure form to make an appointment.

-Depending on your insurance, you may need a referral from your primary care physician, but many patients can make appointments without us without referrals.
+Depending on your insurance, you may need a referral from your primary care physician, but many patients can make appointments with us without referrals.

 Please bring your accurate medication list, drivers license, insurance information, appropriate patient forms (or can fill them out when you arrive).
 Please also bring any past records you would like us to review, in particular previous endoscopy reports, imaging reports or laboratory reports.
 If you would like to fax us your information, please do so at 903-558-2225.

 During your clinic visit, you will see our medical assistant and give her a brief summary of your symptoms, and then see Dr. Ebrahim for your full visit.
 Then we will create a plan for your care.

 If you need a procedure, this will not be on the same day as your clinic visit and will be scheduled for a later date.

 Please call the office at 903-558-2222 and leave a message with one of our medical assistants.
 We will return your call in a timely manner.
 We are often not able to answer phone calls immediately as we are doing procedures or seeing patients in the office.

 We can be reached during business hours at 903-558-2222.
 If you are experiencing a medical emergency, dial 9-1-1.